tristann21/tristann21.github.io/_pages/Cool stuff/legacy4j overview.md

 ---
-title: "Legacy4Java is what Bedrock should have been"
+title: "Legacy4Java is What Bedrock Should Have Been"
 tags:
     - Cool Stuff
     - Gaming